-As you can see from the image above, the reports according to Down Detector indicate the issue is widespread and affects a significant percentage of the USA including my home in the Pacific Northwest, and extending to other communities to include Albuquerque, Boise, Chicago, Cincinnati, Dallas, Denver, Phoenix, Portland, and Los Angeles.
+As shown in the image above, reports from Down Detector indicate the issue is widespread and affects a significant percentage of the USA, including my home in the Pacific Northwest, and extending to other communities such as Albuquerque, Boise, Chicago, Cincinnati, Dallas, Denver, Phoenix, Portland, and Los Angeles.

-I’m not real clear on what the causing factor is at this point but scattered reports gathered via social media platforms indicate it’s affecting phone and internet connections and, most serious of all, 911 lines.
+I’m not entirely clear on the causing factor at this point, but scattered reports gathered via social media platforms indicate it’s affecting phone and internet connections and, most seriously, 911 lines.

 CenturyLink engineers have identified a network element that was impacting customer services and are addressing the issue in order to fully restore services.
 We estimate services will be fully restored within 4 hours.
 We apologize for any inconvenience this caused our customers.